vChewing/Tekkon/README.md

 Regarding pinyin input support, we only support: Hanyu Pinyin, Secondary Pinyin, Yale Pinyin, Hualuo Pinyin, and Universal Pinyin.

-- **Tekkon is unable to provide Wade–Giles Pinyin support** since it cannot make a one-to-one mapping to all possible phonabet combinations (especially it cannot distinguish "k" and "g").
+- **Tekkon is unable to provide Wade–Giles Pinyin support** since it is impossible to make one-to-one mappings to all possible phonabet combinations (especially it cannot distinguish "k" and "g").

 ## 使用說明